Start the adoption process in Colorado

 Adoption is a lifelong journey, so get as much information as possible before you begin.
 If you are interested in adopting through the foster care system, you must first become certified as a foster parent.

 Training and home study

 Once you've decided that adopting through the foster care system is right for you, the first step is to contact your local county department of human services or a child placement agency to attend an information meeting.
-You can find the dates, times and location of information meetings on each organization’s website.
-Information meetings are also listed on the CO4Kids event calendar.
+You can find the dates, times and location of information meetings on each organization’s website and on our Information Meeting Page.

 You must be at least 21 or older, pass a background check, complete training and receive a home study.
 Every foster parent must complete core training and other trainings, such as CPR and first aid.
 The county or child placement agency that you are working with may also require other trainings.

 Once you have become a foster parent, you will be able to care for a young person who is in foster care.
 Most children in foster care are reunited with their families.
 If this is not possible, then adoption may become an option.
 Most children in foster care who are later adopted are adopted by their foster parents.

 Adoption is child-focused.
 A caseworker's goal is to find the right family for a child, rather than to find a child for a family.
 You are still able to make inquires on children who are waiting.
 Meet many of the children and teens in Colorado who are waiting for a family on the Colorado Heart Gallery.